 When it comes to gifting and giving money, especially to family members, people are oftentimes confused on when is the right time to pass over their inheritance.
-Should an inheritance be strictly an inheritance, to be left to children when their parents die?
-Or should parents use at least some of that money while they’re still alive to help out their adult children financially?
-And if parents give while they’re alive, how much should they give and when?
+Should an inheritance be strictly given after one’s death?
+Should it be used while one is still alive?
+Let’s take a look at some of these questions.

 Giving now rather than later is the preferred approach for many financially comfortable people these days.
 According to a 2019 Merrill study, Leaving a Legacy: A Lasting Gift to Loved Ones, 65% of Americans 55 and older say it’s better to pass on at least part of their estate while they are still alive.